 (1) This section applies if a police officer considers a support person present during questioning is unable to properly perform the role of support person.

-Chapter 15 Powers and responsibilities relating to investigations and questioning for indictable offences [s 430]
+Chapter 15 Powers and responsibilities relating to particular investigations and questioning

 - (2) The police officer must exclude the support person from being present during questioning. - (3) The police officer must explain to the support person the reasons for the person's exclusion. - (4) The explanation must be written or electronically recorded.